 Juma-Jami Mosque.
-Khan mosque Juma-Jami (Khan-Jami) is the largest and most majestic mosque in Crimea.
-The mosque was founded in 1552 under Khan Devlet I Giray.
+Khan mosque Juma-Jami (Khan-Jami) is the largest and the most majestic mosque in the Crimea.
+The mosque was founded under Khan Devlet I Giray in 2010.
 In 1962-1985, restoration of the mosque was carried out; two minarets damaged in the early 19th century because of the earthquake were recovered.

 Armenian Church.
-Basilica of St. Nicholas was founded in 1885 in the Armenian quarter of the city.
-Construction of the temple lasted for about 20 years.
-Under Soviet rule, the temple was used for household needs.
+Basilica of St. Nicholas was founded in the Armenian quarter of the city in 1885.
+The construction of the temple lasted for about 20 years.
+During Soviet times, the temple was used for household needs.
 There are plans to restore the church and to return it to the Armenian community.
 Internatsionalnaya Street, 44.

 Yeghia-Kapai Synagogue.
-The synagogue was founded in 1912.
-Today, it is renovated and in its territory there is a Jewish cultural and ethnographic center with a kosher cafe-museum, you can attend master classes of potters, chasers, soap-boilers, etc. Karaimskaya Street, 47.
+This synagogue was founded in 1912.
+Today, it is renovated and, in its territory, there is a Jewish cultural and ethnographic center with a kosher cafe-museum, you can attend master classes of potters, chasers, soap-boilers, etc. Karaimskaya Street, 47.
 Excursions - after 15:00.

 St. Ilia Church.
 This Greek church, consecrated in the name of the Holy Prophet Ilia, is located on the waterfront, near the yacht club, Juma-Jami mosque, and St. Nicholas cathedral.
-The church built in 1911-1918 is protected by the state as a monument of architecture.
+The church, built in 1911-1918, is a monument of architecture.
 Buslaev Brothers Street, 1.

 Evpatoria City Gates.
-It is the largest and only survived (reconstructed) of the five city gates.
-On the ground floor you can see the well-preserved original brickwork; there is Crimean Tatar cafe-museum “Kezlev Kavesi” and museum “Kezlev Gate” with the layout of the medieval town here.
+It is the largest and the only survived (reconstructed) city gate.
+On the ground floor, you can see well-preserved original brickwork; there is a Crimean Tatar cafe-museum “Kezlev Kavesi” and a museum “Kezlev Gate” with the layout of the medieval town here.
 It is a good place to begin a tour of the old city.
 Karaev Street, 13-a.
 Opening hours: 9:00-20:00.

 Evpatoria Dolphinarium.
-It is considered the largest dolphinarium in Ukraine.
 The show lasts for 40-45 minutes.
 Dolphins sing, dance, draw, play volleyball with the audience.
 Kievskaya Street, 19/20.
 First show starts at 11:00.

 Local History Museum.
 The museum is located in the former house of the merchant Gelelovich, built in the Moorish style in 1912.

 Chernobyl Museum.
-This museum is opened in Memory of the Heroes of Chernobyl Square.
+This museum is opened on the Memory of the Heroes of Chernobyl Square.
 It is dedicated to the accident at the Chernobyl nuclear power plant.
 In particular, there is a diorama of Chernobyl - the exact layout of the station in the first days after the explosion.